 Gazania treasure flowers close at night.
 Deadhead spent blooms when growing Gazanias.
 Once you’ve got Gazanias growing, propagate more from basal cuttings.
 Cuttings can be taken in fall and overwintered indoors, away from freezing temperatures.

-Get the cuttings started in 4-inch pots, in a good quality potting soil.
-Plant rooted cuttings in spring at 24 to 30 inches apart.
+Get the cuttings started in 4 inch (10 cm.) pots, in a good quality potting soil.
+Plant rooted cuttings in spring at 24 to 30 (61-76 cm.) inches apart.
 Keep watered until plants are established, then water every two weeks throughout summer.
 Overhead irrigation is acceptable when watering Gazanias.